OpenSlides/OpenSlides/INSTALL.md

-## Stop the server and remove the containers
+## Stop the instance and remove the containers

-To stop the server run:
+To stop the instance run:

     $ docker-compose stop